 Europe still struggles with political, demographic and economic challenges.
 Biodiversity research and protection is recognized as an important item but is not among the priorities.
 Strong lobby groups divert the attention away from biodiversity study and nature protection.

 Capacities to study and monitor mammals need to be built.
-Up-to-date information, equipment, and skills are of crucial importance to learn more about the mammals.
-A better knowledge about distribution, density, and population trends will enable us to protect species and their habitats better.
+Up-to-date information, equipment, and skills are of crucial importance to learn more about mammals.
+Better knowledge about distribution, density, and population trends will enable us to protect species and their habitats better.

 Sustainably preserved mammal populations and species diversity in Europe.